magnet-cl/django-project-template/ansible/Readme.md

 ## Testing

 Tests of Ansible scripts are made with [Molecule](https://molecule.readthedocs.io), which creates a Vagrant VM (with Ubuntu 18.04 by default).
-There are two test scenarios:
+The following test scenarios are available:

 - `deploy`: deploys the app in the VM, and tests that the home page has no broken links.
 Then simulates an update to a newer commit, and checks that a DB backup was created.

 - `quickstart`: runs quickstart in the VM, and tests that Django and Webpack (in development mode) return 200.
 (Note: this tests with files you currently have in your repository folder, not like the other scenarios that use the Git repository)

+- `export`: deploys the app in two virtual machines, makes some changes to the DB and Media of the `source` instance, exports them to the `target` instance, and verifies them.
+Also checks the automatic DB backup of `target` before restoring the new dump.

 ### Setup